Tools to help you work out how much home insurance you need

 We’ll cover the reasonable costs to remove and dispose of your damaged contents and store your undamaged contents during the time it takes to repair your home.

-We’ll pay up to 10% of your home contents sum insured for these costs – in addition to your total sum insured.
+We’ll pay up to 10% of your contents sum insured for these costs – in addition to your total contents sum insured.

 Choose your cover

-You can get home building or home contents cover separately, or combine them.
+You can get home or contents cover separately, or combine them.

 Find out more